eth-protocol-fellows/protocol-studies/docs/wiki/EL/evm.md

 In a real-world scenario, EVM may execute transactions involving multiple accounts (each with independent storage, code, and balance) enabling complex interactions on Ethereum.

+With a better grasp of virtual machines, lets extend our definition:

+> ℹ️ Note
+> EVM is the state transition function of the Ethereum state machine.
+It determines how Ethereum transitions into a new (world) state based on
+> input (transactions) and current state. **It is implemented as a virtual machine so that it can run on any platform, independent of the
+> underlying hardware.**

 ## EVM bytecode

 EVM bytecode is a representation of a program as a sequence of [**bytes** (8 bits).](https://en.wikipedia.org/wiki/Byte) Each byte within the bytecode is either: